102 ways to save energy at home (Updated November 2024)

 – … and keep it closed

 While your food is cooking, keep the oven door closed as much as possible.
-Every time you open it, you lose around a quarter of the heat.
+You lose around a quarter of the heat inside every time you open it.
 Keeping the oven door clean lets you check on your food without wasting any heat.

 – Switch to ceramics